On this page, you can find answers to some commonly asked questions when using Wavefront for Spring Boot.

 application.properties file, make sure to remove it so that a single-use login URL is no longer requested on startup.

 What Do I Do if I Sign Out of the Freemium Cluster?

 - If you have invited yourself and created an account, log in using your username and password.

-- Save the link that you used to access the Wavefront Service dashboard and restart your Spring Boot application.
+- Save the link that you used to access the Wavefront for Spring Boot dashboard and restart your Spring Boot application.
 Next, paste the link you saved into a browser to access the dashboard.

 - If you deleted the

 ~/.wavefront_freemiumfile that was saved in the home directory, a new account is created and you will not be able to access the old link you saved to view your existing data.

 What’s the Spring Boot Integration?